Lemon-cmd/CPP-DeepLearn/README.md

    model->add(L {new LSTM (2500)});
 ```

-Once all layers are defined and the model is wished to train, it is required to first be compiled.
+Once all layers are defined and the model is wished to be trained, it is required to first be compiled.

 ```c++
    #define dim2d Eigen::DSizes<ptrdiff_t, 2>